-As at the date of this Annual Report, the RMCC comprises three INEDs and the Chief Executive of the Bank and is chaired by an INED.
+As at the date of this Annual Report, the RMCC comprises three INEDs (including an INED who serves as the Acting Chairman) and the Chief Executive of the Bank.
 The members of the RMCC are Messrs.
-David Wai-Hung Tam, Yuen-Tin Ng, Blair Chilton Pickerell and Harold Tsu-Hing Wong.
-In 2018, the RMCC held four meetings, including a joint meeting with the AC whereby the AC members participated in the session relating to Hong Kong Financial Reporting Standard No. 9.
+Blair Chilton Pickerell, Yuen-Tin Ng, and David Wai-Hung Tam, who are INEDs of the Bank and Mr. Harold Tsu-Hing Wong, who is the Chief Executive of the Bank.
+In 2019, the RMCC held four meetings.